PForet/PForet.github.io/_posts/2017-01-04-PCA-for-image-classification.md

 ### Splitting the dataset

 As usual, we split our dataset into a training set to train the model on, and a testing set to evaluate its results.
 We uses Scikit's `train_test_split` function that is straight-forward, and keep the default training/testing ratio of 0.8/0.2.
+Don't use the testing set to tune C and gamma, that's cheating.

 ### Using a PCA
 Our input space is large: we have a dimension for each pixel of the picture: we thus have 1296 features by observation.
 We choose to use a PCA to reduce this number of dimensions to 24.
 That's were the magic happens.